Accidents reported as winter weather moves through St. Louis area

 The accident happened just before 2:00 p.m.

 Information on injuries was not immediately known.
-MoDOT says the crash will not be cleared until around 2:45 p.m.
+The accident was cleared shortly before 3:00 p.m.

 Around the same time, an accident occurred on eastbound I-44 near Pacific, closing two lanes.